 William & Mary received its first gift of art in 1732.
 Throughout the centuries, numerous gifts of art were received by the university and dispersed throughout the campus.
 William & Mary’s art collection held many treasures including historically significant American and English Colonial painters and sitters as well as modern works such as White Flower by Georgia O’Keeffe given by Mrs. John D. Rockefeller, Jr. in the 1930s.
 Early advocates for preservation and cataloguing the university’s art treasures included Dr. Earl Gregg Swem and Thomas Thorne.
 Later, in the 1970s, Dr. Miles Chappell along with art history students conducted a larger survey to determine what artworks were owned by William & Mary.
 The survey revealed that over nearly 300 years, the university had amassed a sizeable collection of art and established the need for a museum to preserve and protect them.

-Subsequent gifts extended the collection beyond its roots in American portraiture; the treasures in the collection now span the centuries, including works by Hans Hofmann, Pablo Picasso, Henri Matisse, and John Singleton Copley.
+Subsequent gifts extended the collection beyond its roots in American portraiture; the treasures in the collection now span centuries, including works by Hans Hofmann, Pablo Picasso, Henri Matisse, and John Singleton Copley.
 Integrated into the design of the building was the “world’s first solar painting,” designed by Gene Davis, the noted Washington Color School painter.
 This design transforms the south façade of the Museum into a dramatic and innovative work of art when multi-colored tubes are illuminated from behind.

 In 1987, the Museum underwent an expansion to nearly double its original size.
 At this time, Mark Johnson succeeded Glenn Lowry and oversaw the expansion.
 In 1994, Mr. Johnson took the position of Director of the Montgomery Museum of Fine Arts in Alabama, a post he held for twenty-three years.
 The third Director was Dr. Bonnie G. Kelm, who served from 1996 – 2002, and who recently retired from the University of California-Santa Barbara Art Museum.

-The Muscarelle Museum of Art was accredited by the American Association of Museums (now American Alliance of Museums) in 1988 and received subsequent accreditations in 2000 and in 2012.
+The Muscarelle Museum of Art was accredited by the American Association of Museums (now American Alliance of Museums) in 1988 and received subsequent accreditations in 2000 and 2012.
 The Museum was the first university museum of art in the Commonwealth of Virginia to be accredited by the AAM.
 This distinction is held by fewer than five percent of museums in the U.S.

 Aaron H. De Groft joined the Muscarelle as Director in 2005 and served until 2018.
 Dr. De Groft came to Williamsburg from the Ringling Museum in Sarasota, Florida, and is a 1988 graduate of William & Mary.
 His leadership reinvigorated the Museum and brought new life to exhibitions and programs.
+In 2021, De Groft became the Director & CEO of the Orlando Museum of Art.

-The collection has continued to grow and now numbers at close to 6,000 works of art from many cultures and historical eras.
+The collection has continued to grow and now numbers close to 6,000 works of art from many cultures and historical eras.
 The strength of the collection is the holdings in English and American portraits of the seventeenth and eighteenth centuries that have national importance.
 Also included are a survey collection of European and American prints and drawings from the sixteenth through the twentieth centuries, Japanese prints, African art, Asian ceramics, and a remarkable collection of German Expressionist works on paper.

 The Museum collection is supplemented and enhanced by numerous special exhibitions that bring works of art from public and private collections worldwide.
 These exhibitions provide opportunities for the viewing and study of material not otherwise available in this area.
-The Museum collaborates on special thematic exhibitions with academic departments at William & Mary and with other cultural institutions and organizations.
+The Museum collaborates on special thematic exhibitions with academic departments at William & Mary and other cultural institutions and organizations.
 Numerous educational opportunities are offered throughout the year in conjunction with the Museum collection and loan exhibitions, including lectures, gallery talks, demonstrations, seminars, and symposia.